Squash

 Avoid

-- Soft spots, cracks, or breaks in skin indicating decay or pest damage
+- Soft spots, mushy areas, or mold visible on skin indicates decay or disease

 Where to Find